 Your city is advised to identify the relevant data streams and consider applying intelligent techniques to uncover insights from the available data and generate actionable insights.
+Your city may also utilize its already operationalized ICCC for this kind of analysis.
 Your city may be like to explore various types of analytics: